 Losing a customer is even more expensive.
 According to studies by the Technical Assistance Research Programs Institute, 91% of unhappy customers will never again buy from a company that has displeased them; they will also voice their dissatisfaction to at least seven other people.

 This responsibility to be receptive does not lie solely with your employees, however.
 If you want your business to be successful, you must listen to and talk with customers as well.
 There is no substitute for getting out and learning from the customers themselves how you might serve them better.
 The best business owners are not only committed to staying close to their clientele, but also identify with them.
 They give their customers the level of service they themselves would expect to receive.
-Moreover, a good relationship with customers necessitates paying attention to every link in the distribution chain; this means listening to everyone who helps get your products to market and asking them for suggestions on improving your service.
 Be sure to take advantage of feedback from employees, especially those whose everyday job is dealing with customers.
 They can serve as tremendous reservoirs of information.

 Customer service is definitely enjoying resurgence.
 It's no longer the domain of a few clever companies which have made it synonymous with their names.
 No business, whatever its size, can afford to take customers for granted, because it is without question a buyer's market and becomes more so every day.
 To succeed, you must give your customers what they want, not what you think they want.
 As you never know who might eventually become a customer, that means providing courteous, friendly service to your suppliers and others with whom you come in contact as well as current customers.
-If you want to keep customers coming back for more, practicing the Golden Rules has never made better business sense.
+If you want to keep customers coming back for more, following these basic practices has never made better business sense.